What’s Constantin doing now?

 Blogging more often👨🏻💻

-After quitting my job at AWS, refactoring my blog, I’m still tweaking some of its bits, like adding Webmention support and creating an animated banner.
-Now, I’ll focus more on writing articles about productivity and personal development or interesting tech topics.
-This will become my main corner of the internet for everything I do, including setting up some form of freelancing or consulting offer.
-I continue learned about the IndieWeb, and I’m currently thinking of adding GitHub-based commenting system as well.
+After quitting my job at AWS, refactoring my blog, I’m still tweaking some of its bits, like adding Webmention support and creating an animated banner and adding a seasonal animation.
+Now, I’m focusing on writing more articles about productivity and personal development or interesting tech topics.

 Learning how to educate our dachshund Elvis 🐾